November 26, 2019

 Professional, sleek, and powerful.

 After a day of meetings, conventions, or what have you, it may be a good idea to get more comfortable.
 That could mean a casual silk & wool blazer paired with cotton jeans for a drink at one of the city’s signature bars.
 Alternatively, if you’re not the social kind, we would recommend a cashmere pullover for lounging.
+You should pack that one either way.

 Protect your delicate fabrics.